Glycosylation is a reaction in which a carbohydrate is attached to a hydroxyl or other functional group of another molecule.

-Glycoside chemistry is difficult.
-Molecules with glycolysable functional groups (-OH, -COOH, -NH, -SH) often need to have some of those groups blocked so that the sugar can be put where it is needed.
+Glycosylation chemistry is difficult.
+Molecules with glycosylatable functional groups (-OH, -COOH, -NH, -SH) often need to have some of those groups blocked so that the sugar can be put where it is needed.

-Allow novel molecules to be created – with potentially novel utilities and refreshed IP
+Created novel molecules – with potentially novel utilities and refreshed Intellectual property.